HI! WE ARE

 Built on 25 years of global experience

-With over 20 years of international peacebuilding and executive experience supporting government, non-profit, small business, and Fortune 500 leaders, teams, and their projects, we bring you our distilled and essential building blocks for what actually works in the work of massive change in today's world.
+With over 20 years of international peacebuilding and executive experience supporting government, non-profit, small business, and Fortune 500 leaders, teams, and their projects, we bring you our distilled and essential building blocks for what actually works for massive change in today's world.

 We hired Magenta to help us more fully engage our workforce, leaders, and other stakeholders in our ongoing service to the greater Vancouver region.
 They helped us devise efficient, powerful ways of innovating, learning, and creating across our organization.
 We’re deploying them in all our work, big and small — with wonderful results.